-If possible, copy a previous year's analysis and check "Clear out general data and prepare for another year."
-All data will be deleted except:
+If possible, copy a previous year's analysis.
+When copying a previous analysis, it is suggested to check "Clear out general data and prepare for another year."
+Additionally, determine if special sort selections for whole farm, crop, and livestock enterprises should be removed.